 And vice versa.

-However, when you start paying for one with the other, you should seriously consider the path you’re on.
+However, when you start paying for one with the other, you should seriously consider the path you’re on and whether you’ve started losing yourself in a relationship.

 Healthy relationships make room for people to pursue their talents, goals and dreams.